Previous

-To become an operating department practitioner, you'll need to complete a 2-year training programme.
+To become an operating department practitioner (ODP), you'll need to complete a 3-year Graduate Apprenticeship.
 You can apply for training opportunities on our recruitment website.

 Operating department practitioners (ODPs) provide a high standard of perioperative care to patients.
 They work as part of a team to make sure procedures carried out in the operating theatre are safe and effective.